The role of fallopian tube is in reproduction

 The fallopian tube is a part of the women’s reproductive system.
 It plays an essential role in gamete transport, fertilization and the early development of the embryo.
 The tube contains inner lining and smooth muscle wall.
 In the inner lining there are two major cell types are the ciliated and secretory cells.
 The fallopian tube goes through cyclical changes responding to estrogen and progesterone levels.
 The ciliated cells are low in height during the menstrual periods of the cycle, increasing during the follicular phase to reach their maximal height in the periovulatory period.
 Around the time of ovulation, the secretory cells reach peak activity.
 In the luteal phase, both cell types reduce in height.

-Fallopian tube spasm, tubal infertility and acupuncture
+Tubal infertility and acupuncture

 Fallopian tube smooth muscle contraction is induced by sympathetic nerves.
 Acupuncture reduces sympathetic activity and relaxes tube muscles and the debris in the tube is flushed away by the tubal fluids.
 This makes the obstructed tube reopen.
 In this case, pregnancy occurs quickly after acupuncture treatment.